purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

     `serde` is *the* Rust framework for serialization and deserialization.
 Everyone uses it, and it's the default among the ecosystem. `serde_json` is the official `serde` "mixin" for JSON, so when people need to parse stuff, that's what they use instinctively.
 There are other libraries for JSON parsing, like [simd-json](https://lib.rs/crates/simd-json), but `serde_json` is overwhelmingly used: it has [26916](https://crates.io/crates/serde_json/reverse_dependencies) dependents at the time of this post, compared to only [66](https://crates.io/crates/simd-json/reverse_dependencies) for `simd-json`.

     This makes `serde_json` a good target <s>(not in a Jia Tan way)</s> for optimization.
-Chances are, many of those 26916 users would profit from switching to `simd-json`, but as long as they aren't doing that, smaller optimizations are better than nothing, and such improvements are reapt across the ecosystem
+Chances are, many of those 26916 users would profit from switching to `simd-json`, but as long as they aren't doing that, smaller optimizations are better than nothing, and such improvements are reapt across the ecosystem.
 ---

 I have recently done some performance work and realized that reading about my experience could be entertaining.
 Teaching to *think* is just as important as teaching to *code*, but this is seldom done; I think something I've done last month is a great opportunity to draw the curtain a bit.